Piecre24/Boilerplate-2.0/README.md

-## This Repo is be use as a boilerplate for any personal project will constantly be updated
+## This Biolerplate consist of React and Node.JS

 # Things to do
 - Script npm run dev []